Quantum Plasma Creation near a Magnetar: Results

 The corresponding effective temperature is shown in the left panel of Figure \ref{fig:surface_temp}, and the relative proportions of the two energy fluxes in the right panel.
 (The effective temperature is larger by a factor $2^{1/4}$ than plotted if one allows only for re-radiation into the O-mode.)

-We have not attempted to model the frequency distribution of the radiation re-emitted from the surface.
+We have not attempted to model the frequency distribution of the radiation re-emitted from the surface, comprising photons emitted directly from positron annihilation or resulting from partial thermal equilibration with the atmosphere.
 Following the discussion in Section \ref{sec:surface_ann}, most of the annihilation radiation is concentrated at an O-mode scattering depth less than unity (Equation (\ref{eq:anndepth})).
 When the magnetospheric O-mode depth is low, a significant part of the radiation re-emitted in the X-ray band will therefore follow the same annihilation bremsstrahlung spectrum as the primary gamma-ray emitting arcades.